JusticeZzy/FunduSegmenter/README.md

 ---
 ## 6. Evaluation only
-If you would like to use our trained weight to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 (run ```test.py```) to produce segmentation maps.
+If you would like to use our trained weights to produce segmentation maps, you can follow the step 3 to pre-process your images, and then follow the step 5 (run ```test.py```) to produce segmentation maps.
 We provide a pre-trained FunduSegmenter which was trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
-The weight is available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_CroppedImage.pth).
+The weights are available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_CroppedImage.pth).

 We also provide a pre-trained FunduSegmenter using original images which was also trained on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 You can directly use the original images (need to follow step 3.1 to convert the ground truth format) and follow the step 5 (run ```test_nopadding.py```) to produce segmentation maps.
-The weight is available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_OriginalImage.pth).
-Note that the performance of this weight is not widely verificated, so it could be unstable.
+The weights are available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (FunduSegmenter_OriginalImage.pth).
+Note that the performance of this weights is not widely verificated, so it could be unstable.

 Additionally, all the weights trained and reported in our paper are available [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (Weights.zip).